 Any person who believes they have been denied the benefits of this LAP or that Cook County has not complied with Title VI of the Civil Rights Act of 1964, 42 U.S.C.
-2000(d) and Executive Order 13166 regulations may file a complaint with the County's LAP Coordinator.
-The County LAP Coordinator may be the first point of contact for any complaints or appeals, but the DCA LAP Coordinator must be informed of all complaints and appeals.
+2000(d) and Executive Order 13166 regulations may file a complaint with the County LAP Coordinator.
+The County

+LAP Coordinator may be the first point of contact for any complaints or appeals, but the GA DCA LAP Coordinator must be informed of all complaints and appeals regarding GA DCA/HUD programs.
 The LAP Coordinator will provide oversight of the complaint/appeal resolution process.
 To file a complaint, submit the written complaint to: